 This people are, in principle, very similar to those Bohemians from the nineteenth and early twentieth centuries, and indeed could be said they are exactly the same kind of people but in a different millennium.
 The main difference here, however, is that these new Bohemians of our days are closely followed by real estate companies, and that’s where problems begin.

 (Hank is quite concerned about hipsters massively moving to his own neighbourhood)

 The neighbourhood became full of posh and modern people

-More and more, the process accelerates as it feeds back: the arrival of wealthy neighbors attracts others, especially as the area acquires pedigree.
+More and more, the process accelerates as it feeds back: the arrival of wealthy neighbours attracts others, especially as the area acquires pedigree.
 Prices go up and up, and more and more of the former residents just move away because they can not afford to live in their own neighbourhood anymore.
-Newcomers open their own businesses, obviously designed to target people from their own purchasing power, and local shopkeepers have to close.
-Normal people start running out of places to shop, to socialise or to take a coffee.
-Population density decreases, meaning there is less space for people to live, more homes are demolished to build new businesses, and those large groups of retirees, kids and neighbours disappear from the streets, as same goes with whores, thieves and even immigrants.
-The streets, more empty now than ever, look embellish and clean, and everything is nice for those who remain and can afford it, but of course not for those who have been forced to leave.
+Newcomers open their own businesses, obviously designed to target people from their same purchasing power, and local shopkeepers have to close.
+Normal people start running out of places to shop, to socialise or to just have a coffee.
+Population density decreases, meaning there is less space for people to live, more homes are demolished to build new businesses, and those large groups of retirees, kids and neighbours disappear from the streets, as same goes on with whores, thieves and even immigrants.
+The streets, more empty now than ever, look embellished and clean, and everything is nice for those who remain and can afford it, but of course not for those who have been forced to leave.